1. InterNations

 Taxes

-When Anna (42) left Austria to open a B&B in Ireland, she had to face a lot more of this paperwork than she had expected.
+When Anna (42) left Austria to open a B&B in Ireland, she had to face a lot more of the aforementioned paperwork than she had expected.
 “First of all, I thought it would be no problem to register for tax purposes when my hotel was up and running.
 I wish I had known before how to deal with red tape because it would have saved me lots of trouble.”